-If an array Build process (or initialization) is interrupted or critical with one member missing, you must perform a Rebuild to optimized its functionality.
+If an array Build process (or initialization) is interrupted or critical with one member missing, you must perform a Rebuild to get the array to Optimal status.
 For a critical array Rebuild operation, the optimal drive is the source drive.